How to Hire a Personal Assistant

 • Eat healthier by avoiding the fast food run.

 Intrigued?
-What three things would you delegate right now to a Personal Assistant or House Manager and what’s keeping you from hiring one?
+What three things would you delegate to a Personal Assistant or House Manager right now, and what’s keeping you from hiring one?

-Want actionable, health-powered productivity tips in less than 15 minutes?
+Want actionable, health-powered productivity tips in less than 20 minutes?

 check out our podcast!